dorayeh/capstone-project/README.md

   * ```test.zip```  -- link to download the [test dataset](https://vizwiz.cs.colorado.edu/VizWiz_final/images/test.zip) with 8,000 images .jpg format.
   * ```val.zip``` -- link to download the [validations dataset](https://vizwiz.cs.colorado.edu/VizWiz_final/images/val.zip) with 7,750 images .jpg format.

-## Setup
+## Usage

 Guidance on how to use the project, including examples or code snippets.

 ## Credits

-Acknowledgment of individuals or organizations that have contributed to the project.
+We extend our sincere appreciation to the [Social Media Research Foundation](https://www.smrfoundation.org/) and [Nodel XL Team](https://nodexl.com/) for their invaluable support and resources.

 ## References